lnbalon/learning_c/README.md

 #### README

-This repo contains code for my daily exercises to learn the C programming language.
+This repo serves as my playground in learning C programming.

-I adopted this new daily habit in my quest to master a new programming language before the year is out.
+All notes are in Notion.